mksaraf/kubernetes-lab-tutorial/content/storage.md

 and check the status of the volume

     kubectl get pv
-    NAME           CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS     CLAIM                  STORAGECLASS   REASON    AGE local-retain   2Gi        RWO           Retain          Released   project/volume-claim   manual                   3m
+    NAME           CAPACITY   ACCESSMODES   RECLAIMPOLICY   STATUS     CLAIM                  STORAGECLASS     AGE local-retain   2Gi        RWO           Retain          Released   project/volume-claim   manual           3m

-We see the volume remain in the releasd status and not becomes available since the reclaim policy is set to ``Retain``.
+We see the volume remain in the released status and not becomes available since the reclaim policy is set to ``Retain``.

 Login to the worker node and check data are still there